jimshalo10/GTX-RTEMU-bin-patch/README.md

 # GTX-RTEMU-bin-patch 5.4.3

-Click the Green button above select "Download Zip" to get a zipped format and restore to C:\Program Files\Epic Games\UE_5.4
+Click the Green button above scroll to bottom select "Download Zip" to get a zipped format and restore to C:\Program Files\Epic Games\UE_5.4

 C:\Program Files\Epic Games\UE_5.4\Engine\Binaries\Win64\UnrealEditor-D3D12RHI.dll overwrite

 The patched control file is in this package

-C:\Program Files\Epic Games\UE_5.4Engine\Config\Console.ini
+C:\Program Files\Epic Games\UE_5.4Engine\Config\Console.ini overrwrite

 Make sure you have changed the contol files as described in the Epic Forum Thread correctly